MeganNyhan/C1-PP2-HarryPotterQuiz/README.md

 ### Testing User Stories

-    1."As a user, I want to be able to view the services that I can avail of in my local community."
+    1."As a user, I want to a quiz that is responsive to all screen types."
 | **Feature** | **Action** | **Expected Result** | **Actual Result** |
 |-------------|------------|---------------------|-------------------|
 | Services information grid| Navigate to the Services page, locate the services grid | Finds a service they are interested in and goes to the contact page using contact button |    Works as expected |